michellengnx/CACoding/README.md

 **Thought question:** Why doesn't the `LoginInteractor` have a `UserFactory`?

+**Michelle: UserFactory in the `SignupInteractor` is to create a new user and add to the .csv file.
+**
+There is no need for the `LoginInteractor` to have the same.
+The mechanism for logging in is to compare against the .csv file to check if the user exists.

 #### Remnants of a bug

 Compare the two `execute` methods carefully.
 Look at the variable types